-QMCPACK writes several output files which report information about the simulation (e.g. the physical properties such as the energy), as well as information about the computational aspects of the simulation, checkpoints, and restarts.
+QMCPACK writes several output files that report information about the simulation (e.g., the physical properties such as the energy), as well as information about the computational aspects of the simulation, checkpoints, and restarts.
 The types of output files generated depend on the details of a calculation.
-The list below is not meant to be exhaustive, but rather to highlight some salient features of the more common filetypes.
-Further detail can be found in the description of the estimator one is interested in computing.
+The following list is not meant to be exhaustive but rather to highlight some salient features of the more common file types.
+Further details can be found in the description of the estimator of interest.